Connect with us

 The inside of the house with furnishings.
 PHOTO/PASSIVDOM

-However, once the printing is accomplished the house will still require some finishing that can only be performed using traditional building methods.
+However, once the printing was accomplished, the house still required some finishing that could only be performed using traditional building methods.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.